hahu1013/enhancer_prediction_k562/README.md

 I replaced Puffin-D's original output layer with a binary classification head suited for enhancer prediction.
 Everything else, including the backbone, is unchanged.

 Training used binary cross-entropy loss with `pos_weight=25` to address the class imbalance.
-AdamW optimizer with weight decay 1e-4 and learning rate 5e-4.
-Learning rate decays on plateau.
+AdamW optimizer with weight decay 1e-4 and learning rate 2e-3 with plateau decay, reused from prior Puffin-D-backed work in the lab.
 Each epoch processes 2,500 windows sampled from the training chromosomes.
 Batch size 4.
 Mixed precision training on a single GPU.

 The two models differ only in their starting weights.
 The from-scratch model begins with random initialization.
 The pretrained model begins with Puffin-D's released weights, which were trained on promoter-related tasks.
 Both are then fine-tuned on K562 enhancer labels using the procedure above.